 - NEVER store the clear vinyl pieces wet, as this will cause a milky film to develop. - NEVER fold or crease the clear vinyl pieces as cracking will occur. - Clear vinyl is NOT intended for use when your boat is in storage or being moored. - Clear vinyl does NOT hold up well against ultraviolet rays. - Under direct sunlight conditions, do NOT let the clear vinyl touch the framework.
-The framework radiates heat and can burn the clear vinyl. - francework radiates near and can burn the clear vinyi. - After each use, especially in saltwater, rinse the clear vinyl with cold freshwater. - Before stowing, the clear vinyl must be completely dry.
+The - framework radiates heat and can burn the clear vinyl. - After each use, especially in saltwater, rinse the clear vinyl with cold freshwater. - Before stowing, the clear vinyl must be completely dry.
 Air-drying is best, but you can also carefully dry the vinyl with a chamois or soft cotton cloth. - The clear vinyl can be rolled or laid out flat for stowage. - Never fold or crease the clear vinyl parts as cracking will occur.